Have you ever wondered whether chameleons make noise? I know I did. I guess you have too otherwise why would you be reading this page!?

 The author of the paper found resonator anatomy in the trachea of all chameleons known to omit these sounds.

 These species include ones that are commonly kept as pets, such as veiled and panther chameleons.

-If you hear these sorts of sounds coming from your chameleon check their mouth.
-If you see excess mucus production it is likely they have this infection and will require a course of antibiotics proscribed by a vet.
+If you hear these sorts of sounds coming from your chameleon, check their mouth.
+If you see excess mucus production, it is likely they have this infection and will require a course of antibiotics prescribed by a vet.

 Other symptoms include excessive mouth gaping, having no appetite and refusal to bask under their heat lamp.

 4. Rustling noises